Hex (board game): Research timeline

 It was known to Hein in 1942 that Hex cannot end in a draw; in fact, one of his design criteria for the game was that "exactly one of the two players can connect their two sides".

 It was also known to Hein that the first player has a theoretical winning strategy.

 In 1952, John Nash wrote up an existence proof that on symmetrical boards, the first player has a winning strategy.

 In 1964, the mathematician Alfred Lehman showed that Hex cannot be represented as a binary matroid, so a determinate winning strategy like that for the Shannon switching game on a regular rectangular grid was unavailable.

-In 1981, the Stefan Reisch showed that Hex is PSPACE-complete.
+In 1981, Stefan Reisch showed that Hex is PSPACE-complete.

 In 2002, the first explicit winning strategy (a reduction-type strategy) on a 7×7 board was described.

 In the 2000s, by using brute force search computer algorithms, Hex boards up to size 9×9 (as of 2016) have been completely solved.

 Starting about 2006, the field of computer Hex came to be dominated by Monte Carlo tree search methods borrowed from successful computer implementations of Go.
 These replaced earlier implementations that combined Shannon's Hex-playing heuristic with alpha-beta search.
 On the subject of early Computer Hex, notable early implementations include Dolphin Microware's Hexmaster, published in the early 1980s for Atari 8-bit computers.

-Until 2019, humans remained better than computers at least on big boards such as 19x19, but on Oct 30, 2019 the program Mootwo won against the human player with the best Elo rank on LittleGolem, also winner of various tournaments (the game is available here).
+Until 2019, humans remained better than computers at least on big boards such as 19x19, but on 30 October 2019 the program Mootwo won against the human player with the best Elo rank on LittleGolem, also winner of various tournaments (the game is available here).
 This program was based on Polygames (an open-source project, initially developed by Facebook Artificial Intelligence Research and several universities) using a mix of: